kitschmaster/rubyongo/README.md

     $ rog new domain.name

-This will generate a new Ruby On Go webshop in the subdirectory `domain.name`.
+This will generate a new rubyongo webshop in the subdirectory `domain.name`.

 The folders are very similar to a regular Hugo static site template.
 They include a `panel` folder for the ruby Panel UI, which is also the place where you write your Ruby microservices.